 Expert Witness - Termination of employment

-Dr. Gossman is the highest ranking scientist in medicine and has been in the field for 17 years.
+Chief Gossman is the highest ranking scientist in medicine and has been in the field for 24 years.
 Chief Gossman's expertise involves the safe, effective and precise delivery of radiation to achieve the therapeutic result prescribed in patient care by radiation oncologists striving to treat cancer patients with particle accelerators and radioactive material.

-As an expert in radiation detector measurements, particle accelerator and radioactive material calibrations, and radioactive material handling, Dr. Gossman is a highly respected medical physicist by medical physicists nationally.
-He is also the owner of the Radiation Oncology Medical Physics consulting company Regulation Directive Medical Physics, LLC and employed extraprofessionally as a Senior Managing Scientist at Exponent, Inc. for medical device testing and expert witness efforts.
+As an expert in radiation safety, dosimetry, detector measurements, particle accelerator and radioactive material calibrations, and radioactive material handling, Chief Gossman is a highly respected medical physicist by medical physicists nationally.
+He is also the owner of Regulation Directive Medical Physics, which he created as a consulting company, providing services for medical physics, dosimetry, medical device testing, and expert witness efforts.

 Medical expert witness